VibhuviOiO/solr-admin-x/CONTRIBUTING.md

-# Contributing to Solr Admin X
+# Contributing to UniSolr

-Thank you for your interest in contributing to Solr Admin X!
+Thank you for your interest in contributing to UniSolr!
 We welcome contributions from the community.

 ## 🚀 Quick Start for Contributors